Same-sex marriage in Oregon: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284, primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes in Oregon have enacted their own marriage and family laws.
 As a result, the Geiger ruling and the Supreme Court's Obergefell v.
 Hodges ruling did not automatically apply to tribal jurisdictions.

 Same-sex marriage is legal on the reservations of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians, the Confederated Tribes of Siletz Indians, the Confederated Tribes of the Grand Ronde Community of Oregon, the Coquille Indian Tribe, and the Fort McDermitt Paiute and Shoshone Tribe.
 The Coquille Indian Tribe was the first tribe in Oregon, and the United States, to legalize same-sex marriage, when its Tribal Council voted 5–2 in 2008 to allow same-sex couples to marry on tribal land.
 The law went into effect on May 20, 2009.
 At least one of the parties to the marriage must be a member of the tribe.
 Kitzen and Jeni Branting were the first same-sex couple to marry on Coquille sovereign land in Coos Bay on May 24.
 Kitzen Branting said, "My tribe recognizes the marriage, so that is really important to me.
 Anytime we come to a tribal function, I know my marriage is just as valid as anyone else's marriage."
 At the time, Oregon did not recognize same-sex marriage, but the tribe, as a federally recognized sovereign nation, was not bound by the Oregon Constitution.
 The Tribal Council of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians voted 6–0 to legalize same-sex marriage on August 10, 2014, and the Tribal Council of the Confederated Tribes of Siletz Indians approved a marriage ordinance permitting same-sex couples to marry on May 15, 2015.
 (Note: The ordinance defines marriage as "a formal and express civil contract entered into between two persons, who are at least 18 years of age, who are otherwise capable of entering a marriage, and at least one of whom is a member of the Confederated Tribes of Siletz Indians."
 Previously, the Siletz Tribal Code did not recognize same-sex marriages, but also did not explicitly define marriage as being exclusively between "a man and a woman" (łimkwaʼstəxłtʼənú·t; humsíniiwas; huumsínnu; yałam nuay naŋiłay; təxmú·ni qayú·tsʼtswax; chʼeeseeneʼ trʼaaneʼ).)
 The Tribal Council of the Confederated Tribes of the Grand Ronde Community passed a same-sex marriage law on October 28, 2015, and it went into effect on November 18, 2015.
 The Law and Order Code of the Fort McDermitt Paiute and Shoshone Tribe states that marriage is governed by state law rather than tribal law.
-As such, same-sex marriage is legal in the reservation of the tribe, which they share with Nevada near the community of McDermitt.
+As such, same-sex marriage is legal on the reservation of the tribe, which Oregon shares with Nevada near the community of McDermitt.